snowflakedb/snowflake-ml-python/CONTRIBUTING.md

 1. Decorate your test method with `common_test_base.CommonTestBase.sproc_test()`.
 If you want your test running in store procedure only rather than both locally and in store procedure, set `local=False`.
 If you don't want to test with caller's rights, set `test_callers_rights=False`.
 (Owner's rights store procedure is always tested)

-### Compatibility Test

-To test if your code is compatible with previous version simply, you could work based on `CommonTestBase` in `tests/integ/snowflake/ml/test_utils/common_test_base.py`.

-To write a such test, you need to

-1. Your test cannot have a parameter called `_snowml_pkg_ver`.
-1. Let your test case inherit from `common_test_base.CommonTestBase`.
-1. Remove all Snowpark Session creation in your test, and use `self.session` to access the session if needed.
-1. If you write your own `setUp` and `tearDown` method, remember to call `super().setUp()` or `super().tearDown()`.
-1. Write a factory method in your test class that return a tuple of a function and its parameters as a tuple.
-The function will be run as a store procedure in the environment with previous version of library.

-    **Note**: Since the function will be created as a store procedure, the first argument must be a Snowpark Session.
-    The arguments tuple you provided via the factory method does not require to include the session object.

-    **Note**: To avoid any objects from current environment affecting the result, instead of using `cloudpickle` to pickle the function, the function will be created as a Python file and registered as a store procedure.
-This means you cannot use any object outside of the function, and if you want to import anything, you need to import inside the function definition.
-So it would help if you make your prepare function as simple as possible.

-1. Decorate your test method with `common_test_base.CommonTestBase.compatibility_test`, providing the factory method you created in the above step, optional version range to test with, as well as additional package requirements.

 ## `pre-commit`